hlop3z/preact-browser/README.md

-# preact-browser
+# Preact-Browser

-Preact for the browser
+Preact for the browser.